Rachamv/SMS/administration/document_office.md

 ````
 This will create the custom permission and associate it with the chiefexecutive user.

-2. HeadTeacher: This model represents the head teacher (office) who manages all the teachers in the school.
+2. Director: This model represents the head teacher (office) who manages all the teachers in the school.
 It has a one-to-one relationship with the User model from Django's built-in authentication system (AbstractUser).
 The name field is a character field that stores the name of the head teacher, and the date field is a DateField that automatically stores the date when the instance was created.
 Additionally, it has a ManyToManyField relationship with the Teacher model (assuming there is a Teacher model defined elsewhere) to manage the teachers associated with the head teacher.

 3. Secretary: This model represents the secretary (office) responsible for handling payment and financial activities of the school.
 It also has a one-to-one relationship with the User model.
 The name field stores the name of the secretary, and the date field stores the creation date of the instance.

 ===Views===
-In this updated code, we have included the `ChiefExecutive`, `HeadTeacher`, and `Secretary` models from your `models.py` file.
+In this updated code, we have included the `ChiefExecutive`, `Director`, and `Secretary` models from your `models.py` file.
 Additionally, we have added the following view functions:

 1. `admin_login(request)`: This view handles the login functionality for the admin user.
 It renders a login form (`AdminLoginForm`) using the `administration/login.html` template.
 If the request method is POST, it validates the form data, authenticates the user using `authenticate()`, and if successful, logs in the user using `login()` and redirects to the 'home' page.
 The context includes the login form (`forms`).